Exploration and Incentives in Reinforcement Learning: Introduction

-In terms of techniques, it is helpful to distinguish between the challenges of exploration in RL, that is, learning to which policies visit which states in an MDP, and those of \emph{incentivized} exploration in RL.
-Our approach for exploration in RL is based on the classic \Ecubed{} algorithm \cite{kearns2002near}.
+In terms of techniques, it is helpful to distinguish between the challenges of exploration in RL, that is, learning which policies visit which states in an MDP, and those of \emph{incentivized} exploration in RL.
+We handle RL exploration by building on the classic \Ecubed{} algorithm \citep{kearns2002near}.
 This algorithm encourages exploration of new $\xah$ triples by ``punishing" the previously explored $\xah$ triples and ``promoting" the unexplored ones, \ie pretending that the rewards from former are small and rewards from the latter are large, and computing a reward-optimizing policy in the resulted MDP.
-To address incentives, we design a signaling policy (\ie a mapping from algorithm's history to the \emph{signal} revealed to a particular agent) which mimics the \Ecubed{} algorithm, in a loose sense.
-We ``punish" the previously explored the previously explored $\xah$ triples, but do not ``promote" the unexplored ones (because for unexplored $\xah$ triples the agents would trust the Bayesian prior rather than our ``promotion").
-Then we compute the reward-optimizing Markovian policy given this signal, and recommend it to the agent.

-Our signaling policy reveals partial histories which we call \emph{ledgers}.
-The ledgers contain transition data from certain past episodes and reward data from certain $\xah$ triples.
-The algorithm proceeds in phases.
-One episode in each phase is randomly selected as a \emph{hallucination episode}, where the reward data for sufficiently visited $\xah$ triples is replaced by ``hallucinated'' reward data, chosen so as to mislead the agent into believing that the reward from those $\xah$ triples are small compared to the $\xah$ triples that are not sufficiently explored.

-The main technical challenge is to convince the agent to believe the hallucinated data when it is revealed.
-To this end, we design the revealed ledgers to satisfy a property we call \emph{data hygiene}; informally, that the transition data does not leak additional information about the true MDP that is not already contained in the ledger.
-Using this property, we ensure that agents in hallucination episodes believe that most likely they are in an ``honest" episode.
-This suffices to show that the agent selects \emph{some} policy which advances the principal's exploration goals.

-\bluepar{Discussion.} Our formulation of incentivized RL generalizes that in the prior work on incentivized exploration in bandits: indeed, the latter is simply a special case with horizon $H=1$.
-We posit that the suggested policy is explicitly presented to an agent before the episode.
-An alternative interpretation is that the algorithm recommends an action at each time-step (\eg a doctor reacts to a particular change in the patient's condition), and the policy is implicit in the algorithm's specification.
+Our main technical contribution is to ``implement" a version of the \Ecubed{} algorithm within the constraints of incentivized RL.

+Our results are theoretical, focusing on the exponential dependence on $SAH$ (and vastly improving over the prior work, as discussed above).
+Note that $\exp(SAH)$ episodes may be practical for sufficiently small MDPs.
+Regarding implementation, each individual episode can be made computationally efficient under suitable independence assumptions.
+However, the fact that computation in Bayesian MDPs is not well-understood impedes efficient implementation in the general case.